maniospas/Blombly/docs/basics/io.md

 <br>

-Treat the generated server as a map from resource location strings to code blocks to be called when the respective resource is requested.
-Blocks that run this ways should returned either a string plain text or a request result struct (see below).
+Treat the generated server as a map from resource location strings to code blocks to be called when respective resources are requested.
+Blocks that run this way should return either a string plain text or a request result struct (see below).
-Parts of resource names that reside in angular brackets `<…>` indicate that the respective part of therequest should be treated as a string argument to the callable.
+Parts of resource names that reside in angular brackets `<...>` indicate that a part of therequest should be treated as a string argument to the callable.
 For example, the following snippet redirects `echo/<input>` to echo the provided input;
-run code and open the browser and visit `localhost:8000/echo/MyTest` to see this in action.
+run the code and open the browser and visit `localhost:8000/echo/MyTest` to see this in action.

 ```java
 // main.bb